Svtter/arxiv_tools/README.md

 ## Usage

-`sa "An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale"`
+`ss "An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale"`

-more details, view with `sa -h`.
+more details, view with `ss -h`.